Windmill Tower and Service Reservoirs: 226 Wickham Terrace, Spring Hill

 General access (self guided) // Scheduled history talks (bookings not required)

-The Windmill Tower and Service Reservoir are open to the public from 9am to 4pm on Saturday – no bookings required.
+📍 The Windmill Tower and Spring Hill Service Reservoirs are open to the public from 9am to 4pm on Saturday with historical talks taking place every hour from 9:30am – simply drop in!

 Tour Information